sangeet2020/sangeet2020.github.io/_pages/ms-thesis.md

          margin-top: 10px;
          }
          h4 {
-        margin-bottom: 25px;
+        margin-bottom: 5px;
         }

 </style>
 Here we demonstrate the enhanced utterances using our SepFormer enhancement model and transcripts were generated using fine-tuned Whisper ASR.
+All noisy utterances are at -5 dB SNR level.
 ### Emergency-vehicle-and-Siren noise
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">